 A Good Clue

-"Well, her grandmother - her father's mother - is a very peculiar lady.
+"Well, her grandmother is a very peculiar lady.
 She does not interact with anyone either.
-She lives alone in the country on a farm with a lot of animals, horses, dogs, cats, birds.
+She lives alone in the country on a farm with a lot of animals, horses, dogs, cats and birds.
 She just loves her animals.
 I'm sure she prefers animals over humans any time.
 She is absolutely devoted to them and takes in rescue dogs and horses.
 She's been like that all her life."

 Then I remembered a lecture by a famous homeopath, George Vithoulkas, which I had attended in New York about five years prior to meeting Chelsea.

 He had vividly described a case of a man who was totally devoted to animals and did not interact with people at all.
 I don't remember what the man was being treated for, but in homeopathy the remedies are generally prescribed for the person rather than the specific condition.

 The remedy was called Aethusa and it stuck in my mind as I've also been very fond of animals all my life.
 Aethusa is usually thought of in infants who can't digest their milk and in various neurological symptoms.
 Not all of Chelsea's symptoms fit the remedy, but the animal connection was interesting and perhaps the selective mutism could be considered as a neurological symptom.